 When you freeze your credit, you must contact each of the credit bureaus; that bureau assigns a unique PIN code; you’ll receive one for each credit bureau.
 To unfreeze your credit, you must contact each bureau again and supply them with the unique PIN.
 If you have lost or forgotten your PIN, it will take longer to “thaw” your credit.

 Alternatively, with locked credit, you can unlock your credit report at any time, with minimal delay, by using your computer or mobile device to access the credit lock programs you signed up for.
 You can unlock your credit for as long as you need to, then lock it again immediately, from the comfort of your home or directly from your phone.

 What is the Difference Between a Credit Freeze and a Fraud Alert?

-Additionally, a fraud alert only needs to be added with one credit bureau – they will notify the other two; in order to place or remove a credit freeze, you are required to contact each individual credit bureau each time.
-Experian recommends adding a fraud alert as a first step when you believe you are the victim of fraud, or you have noticed unexplained transactions or withdrawals, but cautions that you should consider a credit freeze as a greater precaution.
+Additionally, a fraud alert only needs to be added with one credit bureau – they will notify the other two; to place or remove a credit freeze, you are required to contact each credit bureau each time.
+Experian recommends adding a fraud alert as a first step when you believe you are the victim of fraud or you have noticed unexplained transactions or withdrawals, but cautions that you should consider a credit freeze as a greater precaution.

-Editorial Disclosure – The opinions expressed on BestCards’ reviews, blogs, and all other content on or relating to the website are solely those of the content’s author.
-They are not reflective of any card issuer or financial institution, and editorial content on our site has not been reviewed or approved by these entities unless otherwise noted.
-Further, BestCards lists credit card offers that are updated daily with information believed to be accurate to the best of our team's knowledge.
+Editorial Disclosure – The opinions expressed on BestCards.com's reviews, articles, and all other content on or relating to the website are solely those of the content’s author(s).
+These opinions do not reflect those of any card issuer or financial institution, and editorial content on our site has not been reviewed or approved by these entities unless noted otherwise.
+Further, BestCards.com lists credit card offers that are frequently updated with information believed to be accurate to the best of our team's knowledge.
 However, please review the information provided directly by the credit card issuer or related financial institution for full details.